-The key is flow, correct wattage as per flow, dwell time, and pond turnover
+The key is flow, correct wattage as per flow, dwell time, pond turnover, & placement

-With flow rate, this should be under 50 gallons per hour per watt of UVC for most Compact UVs (40 gph per watt for many low end UV clarifiers).
-With higher dwell time UV Clarfiers (generally straight tube designs have a higher dwell time), this rate can be as high as 60 gallons per watt of UVC energy.
+with flow rate, this should be under 50 gallons per hour per watt of UVC for most Compact UVsand as low as 40 gph per watt for many low end Basic UV Clarifiers that utilize poor dwell time and low output medium pressure UV Bulbs.

-The result is an area that makes in the sun and nutrients and breeds these green water producing algae spores.
+The result is an area of the pond with poor circulation, along with sunlight and nutrients resulting in these green water producing algae spores.

 You can test this with dyes or even relatively harmless aquatic products such as Methylene Blue